Fate78/odoo_op/Readme.txt

 The openproject Odoo module syncs the data between odoo and openproject, using the openproject api to transfer its data to odoos database.

+It also has the function of creating automated tasks given a frequency and an interval.

 REQUIREMENTS
 ----------------------------------------------------------------------------------------------